JoaoVitorMartins1/JoaoVitorMartins1/README.md

 ## Education

 - 🎓  Higher education in systems analysis and development from the Northern University of Paraná -UNOPAR (2025)
+- 🎓 English course at Wizard Language School (in progress)

 ## Skills